HarshDeep61034/URL_Shortner_App/README.md

 ## Introduction

-The Library App is an extension of the 'Book' example from a previous lesson, where we have implemented a basic library system with the following functionalities:
+The URL Shortener App is an Web based Application to shorten your urls into shorter ones.

-1. Add new books to the library.
+1. Input Url which you wanna redirect to.
-2. Display the list of books in the library.
+3. Display the list of books in the library.
-3. Remove books from the library.
+4. Remove books from the library.
-4. Change the read status of books.
+5. Change the read status of books.

 The app uses a simple array to store book objects, and the user can interact with the library through a user-friendly interface.